MOTIVATION – PRINCIPLES – OBJECTIVES

 For public debate and an active exchange of views the Financial Riks and Stability Network started organising events in 2012, in 2013 with its first financial stability conference.
 FRS developed in 2017 research activities and organised a first research workshop in 2018.
 It was followed in 2019 by an academic colloquium in cooperation with the Single Resolution Board.
 FRS shall expand events and acitivities in the forthcoming years, enabling and fostering cooperations, building partnerships, and providing a sensible impact to the discussions on regulatory reforms.

-Interested persons and institutions as well as corporates can participate in the network if they find that objectives and mission of the non-profit organisation are valuable and relevant and shall be supported.
+Interested persons and institutions as well as corporates can participate in the network if they find that objectives and mission of the non-profit organisation are valuable, relevant and shall be supported.
 The network is a starting point for exchange, research and cooperation.
 Members can bring in ideas and expertise for future activities.
 Members may support the organisation with an annual contribution or a donation.
 For more information see page ‘members‘.

 Initiator of Financial Risk and Stability Network has been Martin Aehling.
 He launched the initiative in 2012, and since then manages the work and the network, operates the platform, organises the events and coordinates the activities.
 Martin Aehling became director of the non-profit successor organisation FRS Financial Risk and Stability gGmbH in January 2018.
 He develops the organisation and activities, expands the network and initiates cooperations.
-He is as well responsible for raising funding and support for the non-profit organisation.
+He is as well responsible for raising funding for the non-profit organisation.

 A sound financial sector is key for Europe, its citizans and economic welfare.
 We are still far from this.
 The last years have clearly shown the centrality of the financial system and its destabilising risks.
 The financial sector cannot self-stabilise, and therefore its paradigm is due for changes, both to mitigate future crises as well as to reorient financial institutions toward activities that benefit economy and society at large.